 - Slate – Slate is a great choice for landscaping rocks as they are sturdy and flat, great for stacking or layering garden beds.

-- Granite – Granite is on of the most common landscaping rocks for its abundance.
-Also, because you can get a variety of colors and patterns.
+- Granite – Granite is one of the most common landscaping rocks for its abundance.
+Also, you can get a variety of colors and patterns.

 - Quartz – Believe it or not, most decorative gravel is comprised of a mix of quartz and other stones.
-Use the crushed form to line garden beds or create landscaping boundaries around your yard.
+Use the crushed form to line garden beds, create landscaping boundaries around your yard, or other yard landscaping ideas.

 - Local rock – The easiest and cheapest landscaping rock idea.
 Head to your local quarry, beach, mountainside, etc. And spend some time finding local rocks to decorate your garden with